mnfst/docs-baas/introduction.md

 :::tip

 If you already have a frontend app, we recommend that you use a **monorepo** structure with one folder for the backend and one folder for the frontend.
-For example you can run `npx create-manifest@latest server` at root level to add your Manifest to a `server` folder that you put next to the `client` folder that will contain your frontend.
+For example you can run `npx create-manifest@1 server` at root level to add your Manifest to a `server` folder that you put next to the `client` folder that will contain your frontend.

 :::